maykk159/learn_crud/README.md

-Learn CRUD

-This project was created for the purpose of learning CRUD operations.
-It was developed by following the [Name of the Tutorial/Series].
+# Employee Admin Portal

+This project is a simple CRUD (Create, Read, Update, Delete) application developed with ASP.NET, following a tutorial video.

+## Features

+- Add, edit, and delete employees
+- SQL Server database integration
+- Data operations with Entity Framework

-Technologies Used
+## Technologies Used

-- ASP.NET Core / C#
+- ASP.NET Core MVC
+- C#
-- Entity Framework
+- Entity Framework Core
 - SQL Server

+## Purpose

+This project was created purely for learning purposes.
+Most of the code was written while following a tutorial, and improvements may be made over time.